josefs/meta-paper/paper.md

 program.
 The type `FOAS` has all the same constructs as `Expr` but in a first order representation with explicit variables and explicit types which have been reified from the Haskell types parameter for `Expr`.
-Below is the constructor for the pure iteration construct in `FOAS`.
+Below are some example constructors from `FOAS`:

 ~~~
-IterateWhile Type FOAS FOAS FOAS
+| IterateWhile Type FOAS FOAS FOAS
+| Lambda Int Type FOAS
 ~~~

-The first argument to `IterateWhile` is a value representing the type of the state passed around during iteration.
+The constructor `IterateWhile has gotten an additional argument, which is a value representing the type of the state passed around during iteration.
+The `Lambda` constructor is now completely first order compared to `Expr`.
+The first argument is an integer used to represent the variable bound in the body.
+The second argument is the type of the bound variable.

 ## Shallow Embeddings for Arrays
 \label{sec:shallow}